 In Jason's Words:

-"For more than fifteen years, I have practiced primarily in the field of insurance defense, representing both public entities and private clients.
+"For twenty years, I have practiced primarily in the field of insurance defense, representing both public entities and private clients.
 Within this field, I handle cases ranging from civil rights to products liability claims.
 Our group litigates a diverse array of cases, and each matter we handle is unique, requiring an approach tailored to both the case and the client.
 With a wealth of experience at the firm, we collaborate and work effectively to obtain favorable outcomes for our clients."

 - Successfully appealed and obtained reversal in the Supreme Court of trial court's denial of summary judgment, based on the Tort Claims Act's notice provisions.